 sweet almond oil

-There are lots of carriers oil you could use in this recipe, but I love using sweet almond oil.
+There are lots of carrier oils you could use in this recipe, but I love using sweet almond oil.
 It’s great for your hair since it’s naturally rich in vitamins A and E and antioxidants.
-Plus it helps to smooth out and moisturize the hair stands, causing less the hair to untangle more easily.
+Plus it helps to smooth out and moisturize the hair stands, causing the hair to untangle more easily.
 If you haven’t used sweet almond oil before, it’s a lightweight oil that has a delicate scent, making it a great addition to this hair detangler spray.

 Looking for a carrier oil substitute?
 You can also use jojoba oil, argan oil, olive oil or avocado oil in this recipe.